pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

 `vLLM <https://docs.vllm.ai/en/latest/>`_ is a fast and easy-to-use library for LLM inference and serving.
 They include a lot of awesome features like state-of-the-art serving throughput, continuous batching of incoming requests, quantization, and speculative decoding.

 The library will load any .safetensors file.
-Since here we mixed both the full model weights and adapter weights, we have to delete the adapter weights to succesfully load it.
+Since we already merged the full model weights and adapter weights, we can safely delete the adapter weights (or move them) so that vLLM doesn't get confused by those files.

 .. code-block:: python